 Here’s what you need to know to write—and recite—your promises with ease on your big day.

+On average, wedding vows should last somewhere between 30 seconds and three minutes.
 While ultimately this is your time to share your feelings with your future spouse, if you have wedding guests in attendance, it’s important to be mindful of the time.
-Aim for somewhere between 30 seconds and three minutes.
-While that might seem short, when you’re standing in front of an audience, it will feel much longer.
+While that average time frame might seem short, when you’re standing in front of an audience, it will feel much longer.

 After you’ve both penned drafts, have a friend or family member read them to make sure they’re generally the same length.
 That way one of you doesn’t say just a few sentences, while the other recites four pages.
 If you have more to say (and aren’t having an elopement), consider writing each other notes to read on the day-of, or recite private vows before the wedding ceremony.
 Extra bonus?
 This may help alleviate any “pre-aisle” jitters, plus it makes for some extra-special first look photos.